-New cuisine from Québec: Our Montréal restaurant picks
+New Québec cuisine: Our Montréal restaurant picks

-When you first step foot in Québec, you enter a place rife with food clichés.
+When you first step foot in Québec, you enter a territory rife with food clichés.
 But the province's cuisine has come a long way since poutine, pouding chômeur (poor man’s pudding) and pâté chinois (shepherd’s pie).
 Named the new foodie destination of North America by Town & Country in 2016, Montréal has slowly but surely established its own culinary signature.
 Québec's food scene is an energetic and creative mix of multiple influences that places a high value on fresh and original ingredients.
-For the top chefs and must-visit restaurants on your next trip to Montréal, we've compiled a list of the cuisine destinations you will not want to miss.
+For the top chefs and must-visit restaurants on your next trip to Montréal, we've compiled a list of the cuisine destinations you don’t want to miss.

-Wood, rocks and wind
+Wood, rock, wind

 As local as possible